gatsbyjs/gatsby/docs/docs/how-to/previews-deploys-hosting/deploying-to-gatsby-cloud.md

 ## Why Use Gatsby Cloud

-Gatsby Cloud is a platform of stable, trusted tools launched by the team behind Gatsby.js in late 2019 that enables web creators to build better websites.
+Gatsby Cloud is a platform of stable, trusted tools launched by the team behind Gatsby in late 2019 that enables web creators to build better websites.
 It offers unique features that remove friction in your team's workflow including:

 - [**Quick Connect**](https://support.gatsbyjs.com/hc/en-us/articles/360061317133-Quick-Connect) that empowers new users to create projects in minutes with a Content Management System (CMS), sample content, and connected Gatsby starter.
 - [**Real-time Preview**](https://support.gatsbyjs.com/hc/en-us/articles/360055676874-CMS-Previews) to simplify content creation and collaboration.
 Preview offers a private playground for developers, designers, marketers, and content creators by providing a shareable temporary URL for viewing changes immediately and in context.
 With instant updates triggered by a CMS or webhooks, it’s a shareable, hot-reloading preview.